odoo/o-spreadsheet/doc/xlsx_import.md

 NW = no warning generated for these conversions.

-- Sheets:
-  - We don't support hidden sheets, we import them as normal sheets (NW)
 - Style :
   - col/row style.
 We apply the style on each cell of the row/col. (NW)
 - Borders :